Skip to main content

 18 mentions Positive Neutral Negative

 The game's story aspect is generally viewed as lacking depth and engagement, with many players expressing a desire for more narrative elements, quests, and progression.
-While some enjoy creating their own storylines through gameplay, the absence of a structured story or endgame content leads to a sense of grind and diminished replay value.
+While some enjoy creating their own storylines within the gameplay, the absence of a structured story or endgame content leads to a sense of grind and diminished replay value.
 Overall, the game is seen as fun and intuitive but ultimately falls short in delivering a compelling story experience.

 • “For me, I will start a fresh run and get so invested in the storylines I create for the painters, min-maxing the time/skill building, etc. that hours just fly by.”